quantumatomoptic/heliumtools/manual_doc/installation.md

 #### 3- Download heliumtools
 The source code can be downloaded from the [gitlab](https://gitlab.in2p3.fr/gaz-quantiques-lcf/helium-1/heliumtools) or the [github](https://github.com/quantumatomoptic/heliumtools) repository.
 If you do not want to participate to the code, you are not forced to register your SSH key and/or to have a github-gitlab account.
 Otherwise, you  should register a [SSH key](#install-an-ssh-key).
 #### 4- Install heliumtools and PyTorch
-Once you have the code, install it as a developper.
+Once you have the code, install it as a developer.
 This will create symbolic links from your environment to the heliumtools folder and it means that if you pull the repository, it will automatically update your repository.
 ```
 cd heliumtools
 pip install -e .
 pip install torch --index-url https://download.pytorch.org/whl/cpu
 ```
-The `-e` option stands for developper mode and the dot `.` means *here*.
+The `-e` option stands for developer mode and the dot `.` means *here*.
 Last but not least, please also install PyTorch.
 The link here assume you have a normal CPU and not a CUDA based one.